Updated: Dec 12, 2022

 An employee is not paid at all.

 After quitting a job, not paying an employee their last paycheck.

 Not being compensated for all hours worked.

 Overtime is not compensated.

 Non-union workplaces are more likely to experience wage theft.
-This is because a union worker is paid according to the terms of his or her collective bargaining agreement, and any cases of wage theft are automatically challenged by the union.
+This is because a union worker is paid according to the terms of his or her collective bargaining agreement, and the union automatically challenges any cases of wage theft.
 Janitorial services, agriculture, restaurants, poultry processing, garment manufacturing, and retail are all places where wage theft has been recorded.

 Who should I contact if I suspect wage theft?